Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Introduction

 By integrating large-scale dynamic evidence with probabilistic analysis, this study offers the first comprehensive view of flaky-test behavior in quantum software.
 The findings highlight the practical challenges in detecting low-probability nondeterminism and establish a foundation for more reliable quantum testing pipelines.

-The remainder of the paper is organized as follows. \Cref{sec:related} reviews related work. \Cref{sec:design} describes the software under study, the data collection process, and the execution environment. \Cref{sec:results} presents the empirical analysis and answers the RQs. \Cref{sec:conclusions} concludes.
+The remainder of the paper is organized as follows. \Cref{sec:related} reviews related work. \Cref{sec:design} describes the software under study, data-collection process, and execution environment. \Cref{sec:results} presents the empirical analysis and answers the RQs. \Cref{sec:discussion} synthesizes the findings and discusses their practical implications. \Cref{sec:threats} discusses threats to validity. \Cref{sec:conclusions} concludes and outlines future work.